 She has held the UNESCO Chair on Community Sustainability: from Local to Global at Brock since 2014.

-• The International Union for Conservation of Nature (IUCN) is an international, non-governmental organization that provides the World Heritage Committee with technical evaluations of natural heritage properties and, through its worldwide network of specialists, reports on the state of conservation of listed properties.
+- The International Union for Conservation of Nature (IUCN) is an international, non-governmental organization that provides the World Heritage Committee with technical evaluations of natural heritage properties and, through its worldwide network of specialists, reports on the state of conservation of listed properties.
 With more than 1000 members, IUCN was established in 1948 and is located in Gland, Switzerland.
-The IUCN is considered to be the leading authority on the natural environment, providing scientific research and expertise to governments and civic groups.Particularly noteworthy is the IUCN’s Red List of Threatened Species, which tracks the most comprehensive and authoritative inventory of Earth’s biological diversity and the risk of extinction of thousands of plant and animal species and subspecies.
+The IUCN is considered to be the leading authority on the natural environment, providing scientific research and expertise to governments and civic groups.Particularly noteworthy is the IUCN’s Red List of Ecosystems, which assesses the risk of ecosystem collapse.

-• Member of the Science and Stewardship committee of the Niagara Land Trust.
-(March 2012—Present)
+- Member of the Science and Stewardship committee of the Niagara Land Trust.
+(March 2012—2019)

 Liette Vasseur’s research program is highly interdisciplinary and links issues such as community-based ecosystem management, climate change adaptation and resilience and sustainable agriculture, and rural and coastal communities.